Skip to content

 Hardware ✓

-Standardised bench routines for every hardware iteration: powertrain characterisation, sensor calibration, failsafe verification and authorization logic under realistic load profiles.
+Standardized bench routines for every hardware iteration: powertrain characterization, sensor calibration, failsafe verification and authorization logic under realistic load profiles.
 Automated regression tests safeguard function and safety before any field deployment.
 Closed-loop engagement stable on bench under real-time constraints.

 Real-Flight ✓

 Controlled flight campaigns on secured test ranges.
-Step-wise escalation from platform verification through tracking engagements to a fully-autonomous intercept of an evasive FPV threat under operator authorization.
-Every real-flight feeds sim and bench back with empirical data.
-Target class, engagement geometry and test conditions disclosed with video.
+Stepwise escalation from platform verification through tracking engagements to a fully-autonomous intercept of an evasive FPV threat under operator authorization.
+Every real flight feeds sim and bench back with empirical data.
+Target class, engagement geometry and test conditions are disclosed via video.

 TRL 6 — system prototype demonstrated in relevant environment.